 - Trainees must demonstrate progression in rheumatology learning goals in both core and non-core training and have met the expected standard as set out in the progression levels to transition to the next phase of training.
-Trainees who have not met this standard may require more time. - The trainee will need to submit their plan for their non-core year to the Advanced Training Committee (ATC) in Rheumatology by the end of September in order to have the plan approved.
-It is up to the trainee to explain in their application how their planned year will meaningfully contribute to their development as a rheumatologist. - Examples of non-core years which would often be considered acceptable include: - Further clinical training in rheumatology (locally or internationally) - o Research training as part of a higher degree (including some ongoing clinical training).
-Trainees are recommended to attend a minimum of 1 rheumatology clinic per week. - o Training time in a specialty closely associated with rheumatology: - general medicine, - immunology - clinical pharmacology - Other non-core years may be considered on a case-by-case basis.
+Trainees who have not met this standard may require more time. - Trainees need to submit their plan for their non-core year to the Advanced Training Committee (ATC) in Rheumatology by the end of September in order to have the plan approved.
+It is up to the trainee to explain in their application how their planned year will meaningfully contribute to their development as a rheumatologist. - Examples of non-core years which would often be considered acceptable include: - o Further clinical training in rheumatology (locally or internationally) - Research training as part of a higher degree (including some ongoing clinical training).
+Trainees undertaking research must attend a minimum of 1 rheumatology clinic per week to ensure ongoing progression towards clinical learning goals and remain clinically up to date. - o Training time in a specialty closely associated with rheumatology: - general medicine, - immunology - clinical pharmacology - Other non-core years may be considered on a case-by-case basis.
 A year in another specialty alone is generally not considered satisfactory training for a non-core rheumatology year. - If non-core training is undertaken prior to core training, it does not guarantee a position in the rheumatology advanced training program or subsequent employment.